pdentith/Peter_Dentith-05192021-QA-Coding-Challenge/README.md

 - Click the button `Run all specs` in the top right to begin running tests.
 - Cypress should automatically open and will reload on subsequent file changes

-## Challenge Requirements
+## Overview

 In this challenge you will write automation tests for a [TodoMVC website](https://www.todobackend.com/client/index.html?https://todo-backend-typescript.herokuapp.com/) to the best of your ability.

-You will load fixtures from `cypress/fixtures` to stub network requests, and write integration tests in `cypress/integration`.
+## Instructions:

+- All tests will go in cypress/integration
+- Stub network requests using fixture data in cypress/fixtures
+- Write tests to cover the core functionality of the site including adding and removing todos, toggling between active/completed, validating number of todos

 ## Delivering Your Completed Challenge